ldobbelsteen/wikipath/README.md

 # Wikipath

 [Wikipath](https://wikipath.dobbel.dev) is a website with which the shortest path between any two Wikipedia articles can be found.
 The shortest path is the least number of clicks on links necessary to reach a target page from a starting page.
 The project is heavily inspired by the [Six Degrees of Wikipedia](https://www.sixdegreesofwikipedia.com) project, but aims at better performance and supporting any language.
-The primary raison d'être of this project is personally learning Rust and web development.

 ## Building